vsayer/rsicalc/README.md

 Since this tool uses yahoo historical values to calculate the RSI, there is not enough granularity to cover the 1d and 5d graphs yahoo finance shows.
 So a 14-period RSI here really is a 14-period (days) RSI.
 The output generated here should be consistent with 1m and longer time intervals on yahoo finance.

+## Why?
+This tool was created so one did not have open up endless web tabs on financial source sites to check RSI values for different symbols.
+It was made to combine all that data into one view.

 ## Install
 Install RSICalc using pip:
 ```shell